tikv/rfcs/text/2020-09-03-factored-prefix.md

 ## Drawbacks

-It is not possible to query both V1 and V2 applications: in other words to query the 'z' first byte prefix and the 'y' first byte prefix.

 This proposal was created to aid the existing key spaces proposals.
 Without implementing key spaces this feature may not get used by users.